1. Overview

 Say we have a bucket whose capacity is defined as the number of tokens that it can hold.
 Whenever a consumer wants to access an API endpoint, it must get a token from the bucket.
 We remove a token from the bucket if it’s available and accept the request.
 Conversely, we reject a request if the bucket doesn’t have any tokens.

-Let’s consider an API that has a rate limit of 100 requests per minute.
-We can create a bucket with a capacity of 100, and a refill rate of 100 tokens per minute.
+Let’s consider an API with a rate limit of 100 requests per minute.
+We create a bucket with a capacity of 100 tokens and a refill rate of 100 tokens per minute.

 4. Getting Started With Bucket4j